jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 Why do I call them Object Get and Object Set?
 Is that proper English...?
 Why don't I call then Get Object and Set Object?
 Probably because I want to mention the aspect first?
 You know what?
-The naming does not matter that much.
+The naming might not matter that much.
 The concepts do.
 A PROBLEM IS, THAT IN THE SYSTEM INTERFACE ARTICLES I MIGHT GROUP COMMANDS BY ASPECT, SO THEN THE IDENTIFIERS
 MIGHT LOOK DIFFERENT.
 I AM GOING TO HAVE TO SYNCHRONIZE THAT TO THE 'OLDER' ARTICLES THEN...